whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2026-spring/02-pockets/02-07-pocket-sewing-exercise-assignment.md

 ## Assignment Overview

-1. Sew a Patch Pocket
+1. Sew a Patch Pocket [Patch Pocket Sewing Instructions](../../../../sewing/how-to-sew-a-patch-pocket.md)
 2. Sew a Cargo Pocket with a pleat.
+[Cargo Pocket Sewing Instructions](../../../../sewing/how-to-sew-a-cargo-pocket.md)
 3. Sew a Double Welt Pocket.
 [Double Welt Pocket Sewing Instructions](../../../../sewing/how-to-sew-a-double-welt-pocket.md)
 4. Finish the edges of the fabric squares that the pockets are attached to.
 5. Bring all 3 pockets to class next week.